 Fact: not everyone is gay, even when your protagonist is.
 It’s tricky — one of the draw-backs to writing gay characters — to tell a story with a modicum of love-interest and related drama if you are honest about the fact that 90% of the people in the story are not even batting for your hero’s team.
 Batwoman is usually pretty good about this.
 Kate, though beautiful, is not typically so knee-deep in adoring female fans that it becomes a distraction from the story.
 Sune’s mid-mission advance is an anomaly, and it strikes me as a crass device.
 I assume that there is some more sinister magic at work than simply an inappropriate and ill-timed attempt at seduction.
 But even if such a scheme is revealed in the next issue, I will resent that the comic thought I would fall for a trick so cheap.

 Regardless, I will be sticking around to see this show wrap up.
 It’s been a good ride: urban decay, monsters, cool gadgets, corrupt bureaucrats, survivor’s guilt, family skeletons, dark brooding soulful men and women, a whole lot of clunky-but-profound insights into the human condition, and all of the other things one comes to expect from a story whose title begins with “Bat.”
 What’s not to love?

-Courtney Ehlers attends army officer radio geek school at Fort Gordon, Georgia and promises to go back to being smart again someday.
-Although ostensibly a grown woman, she still pretty much likes what Patrick tells her to like.
+Jack Ehlers attends army officer radio geek school at Fort Gordon, Georgia and promises to go back to being smart again someday.
+Although ostensibly a grown man, he still pretty much likes what Patrick tells him to like.
 His enthusiasm is contagious, and it is always a treat to participate in his creative endeavors.

 For a complete list of what we’re reading, head on over to our Pull List page.
 Whenever possible, buy your comics from your local mom and pop comic bookstore.
 If you want to rock digital copies, head on over to DC’s website and download issues there.
 There’s no need to pirate, right?